 Asset Pricing Theory

 The objective of this course is to undertake a rigorous study of the foundations of modern financial economics in discrete-time settings.
-The course will cover the central themes of modern finance including investment decisions under uncertainty, mean-variance theory, dynamic capital-market equilibrium and asset valuation, and the potential application of these themes.
-Upon completion of this course, students should acquire a clear understanding of the major theoretical results concerning individuals' decisions under uncertainty and their implications for the valuations of securities.
+The course will cover the central themes of modern finance including decisions under uncertainty, mean-variance theory, dynamic capital-market equilibrium and asset valuation, and the potential application of these themes.
+So-called consumption-based models provide testable implications for the joint distribution of asset prices and macroeconomic quantities.
+These models and their empirical challenges will be addressed and discussed.
+Upon completion of this course, students should acquire a clear understanding of the major theoretical results concerning individuals' decisions under uncertainty, market clearing, and their joint implications for the valuations of securities.

 - Introduction and overview, review of basic economic theory, some empirical facts

 - Markets: complete vs. incomplete, equilibrium, risk sharing

 - Arbitrage, state prices, law of one price, stochastic discount factors

 - Mean-variance analysis, beta representations